qu3vipon/python-ddd/README.md

 From Python 3.10, `slots=True` makes dataclass more memory-efficient.

 - Value Object <br>
-With sqlalchemy, you can define the value objects within entity when reading data from a repository.
+With sqlalchemy, you can use value objects within entity when reading & saving data from a repository.
 I will introduce the details later.

 #### 2. Entity: Life Cycle